waywardgeek/infnoise/README.md

-If Vmallory is always just a bit larger than Vzener in magnitued, then Mallory can completely determine the output, because Mallory can make Vzener + Vmallory greater or less than zero will, and after multiplying by 1e9 it the amplifier will saturate in the direction of the sign of Vmallory.
+If Vmallory is always just a bit larger than Vzener in magnitued, then Mallory can completely determine the output, because Mallory can make Vzener + Vmallory greater or less than zero at will, and after multiplying by 1e9 it the amplifier will saturate in the direction of the sign of Vmallory.

 What if we used modular multiplication instead?
 Assume we represent Vzener now as a